apickli/apickli/README.md

 ```

 #### 5. Get apickli-gherkin steps
 We now need the corresponding step definitions that implement the steps in our scenario.
 Apickli has a collection of steps already implemented - ready to be included in your project: [source/apickli/apickli-gherkin.js](source/apickli/apickli-gherkin.js).
-It is included in the NPM package so you can symlink to it from under your local node_modules/apickli folder - see [example-project/features/step_definitions/apickli-gherkin.js](example-project/features/step_definitions/apickli-gherkin.js) for symlink.
+It is included in the NPM package so you can symlink to it from under your local node_modules/apickli folder - see [gherkin expressions](#gherkin-expressions) for more information and help on symlink.

-Refer to [Gherkin Expressions](#gherkin-expressions) section below to see a list of steps implemented by apickli-gherkin.

 #### 6. Step_definitions for this project
 Now we need a step definition file specific for this project, let's call it *myapi.js*: